A Dolorosa Raiz do Micondó

-A Dolorosa Raiz do Micondó is a book of poetry written by the Santomean poet, Conceição Lima.
+A Dolorosa Raiz do Micondó ("The Painful Root of the Micondó") is a book of poetry written by the Santomean poet Conceição Lima.
 It contains twenty-seven poems and was published in 2006 by the Portuguese publisher Editorial Caminho of Lisbon.
 Lima's poetry is thematic in its genealogical composition.
 Her words are personal, intimate and, at times, painful as they evoke family ties and the suffering of her ancestors (and other São Toméans) who were brought against their will to the archipelago from mainland Africa and later sent to other countries as slaves.
 This book is also a testimony to the violence that São Tomé and Príncipe has experienced throughout the centuries with poems such as "1953", "Jovani", and "Ignomínia".

 "Canto Obscuro às Raízes"

 The first poem in this book is entitled "Canto Obscuro às Raízes" (Hymn to Obscure Roots), in which the poet inquires about the identity of her last African grandfather.
 Conceição Lima embarks on a lyrical journey in search of her roots and compares her ordeal/search to that of the American writer, Alex Haley, who traced his grandfather Kunta Kinte to the town of Juffure from where, in the 18th century, he was taken as a slave.
 This story became the inspiration for the novel Roots, which Haley wrote later in life.
 Although Lima's poetry is about her land and her roots (local poetry), it is also universal as evidenced by this parallel of events in São Tomé and Príncipe and the United States in regards to the painful history of slavery.

 The poem ends with the following verses: "Eu, a peregrina que não encontrou o caminho para Juffure / Eu, a nómada que regressará sempre a Juffure" (I, the pilgrim who did not find the road to Juffure / I, the nomad who will always return to Juffure).
 These verses attest to the revelation that Lima has not found her roots after all; a dilemma that plagues not only the poet and her Santomean compatriots, but all those whose ancestors were enslaved.